ATR seeks U.S. approval to deliver planes to Iran before cut-off

 Deliveries of ATR turboprops were halted in May after the United States - which must approve exports of planes containing over 10 percent U.S. parts - withdrew from a 2015 international nuclear deal with Iran.

-Although Washington announced a 90-day wind-down period for business conducted under the accord, aircraft deliveries halted after the U.S. Treasury said it would revoke export licences.
+Although Washington announced a 90-day wind-down period for business conducted under the accord, aircraft deliveries halted after the U.S. Treasury said it would revoke export licenses.

-He told Reuters ATR would argue that it had sold aircraft “in good faith” under U.S. government licences and that blocking the rest of the deal would cause ATR “serious damage”.
+He told Reuters ATR would argue that it had sold aircraft “in good faith” under U.S. government licenses and that blocking the rest of the deal would cause ATR “serious damage”.

 Asghar Fakhrieh-Kashan, senior advisor to Iran’s roads and urban development minister, said six aircraft were involved.